google/highwayhash/README.md

 It uses CPU fences and robust statistics to minimize variability, and also avoids unrealistic branch prediction effects.

-We compile the C++ implementations with a patched GCC 4.9 and run on a single core of a Xeon E5-2690 v3 clocked at 2.6 GHz.
+We compile the 64-bit C++ implementations with a patched GCC 4.9 and run on a single idle core of a Xeon E5-2690 v3 clocked at 2.6 GHz.
 CPU cost is measured as cycles per byte for various input sizes:

 Algorithm        | 8     | 31   | 32   | 63   | 64   | 1024
 ---------------- | ----- | ---- | ---- | ---- | ---- | ----